Blanca Alcalá

 Blanca Alcalá Ruiz (born 8 October 1961) is a Mexican politician.
 From 2008 to 2011, she served as the mayor of Puebla, the capital city of the state of Puebla.
 She was the first female mayor in the history of the city.
 In August 2017 she was named Ambassador to Colombia.

 Early life and education

-Alcalá was born in Tlaxcala.
-She earned a BA in international relations from Universidad de las Américas Puebla (UDLAP) and an MA in public administration from Instituto de Administración Pública, Veracruz where she is also a PhD candidate.
+Alcalá was born in the city of Tlaxcala.
+She earned a BA in international relations from Universidad de las Américas Puebla (UDLAP) and an MA in public administration from Instituto de Administración Pública, Veracruz, where she is also a PhD candidate.